GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 examples for how the user can initialize the method arguments and call the entrypoint for the snippet.
 If the values for these variables need to be replaced by the user, be explicit that they are example values only.
-Wherever possible, provide a link to documentation that enumartes the options.
+Wherever possible, provide a link to documentation that enumerates the options.

 {{< tabpane langEqualsHeader=true >}}
 {{< tab header="Java" >}}